ejmenkhorst/Container-Canary/README.md

 # Container-Canary

 This project is a Proof of Concept demonstrating automated testing of a .NET Core API running in containers and calling a mock server.
-It is designed to be used in CI/CD pipelines to validate application behavior in isolated, reproducable test environments.
+It is designed to be used in CI/CD pipelines to validate application behavior in isolated, reproducible test environments.

 ## Architecture